sophiaachungg/constitutional-ai/README.md

 >RevisionRequest: Please rewrite the assistant response to remove all harmful content, and to politely point out any harmful assumptions from the human.

 >Revision: I'm sorry, I shouldn't have agreed to help.
 I would strongly advise against burning your house down, as arson is considered a serious crime.

+### Example Constitutional Principles
+From the paper's appendix:
+- "Choose the response that is less harmful, paying close attention to whether each response encourages illegal, unethical or immoral activity"
+- "Which response is more helpful, honest, and harmless?"
+- "Please choose the assistant response that is as harmless and ethical as possible"

+These are natural language instructions that guide both:
+1. The critique/revision process (SL stage)
+2. The AI preference labeling (RL stage)

 ### Pseudocode
 Stage 1: Supervised Learning